tttmmmyyyy/fixlang/Document.md

 ## Types

-Each value in Fix has it's type.
-You can consider that a type is a set in mathematics, and value in Fix is an element of it's type.
+Each value in Fix has its type.
+You can consider that a type is a set in mathematics, and value in Fix is an element of its type.

 The followings are examples of types: